SharedSignals June 2024

 The "SAML Assertion ID" Subject Identifier Format is identified by the name "saml_assertion_id".

-Below is a non-normative example Subject Identifier for the "saml_assertion_id" Subject Identifier Format.
+Below is a non-normative example of Subject Identifier for the "saml_assertion_id" Subject Identifier Format.

 {